wpmudev/appointments/readme.txt

 === Appointments  ===
 Contributors: wpmudev, wpmudev-support1, wpmudev-support2, wpmudev-support4, wpmudev-support6
-Tags: Appointment,Booking,Calendar,Reservation,Scheduling,google calendar,
-Requires at least: 4.6
+Tags: Appointment, Booking, Calendar, Reservation, Scheduling, google calendar Requires at least: 4.6
 Tested up to: 4.9.6
-Stable tag: 2.2.8
+Stable tag: 2.3.0
 License: GPL2

 The most powerful, flexible and feature-rich bookings plugin available for WordPress.
 Appointments does it all.